LJPZebra/OLU/Fiber_coupling.md

 *	Position a [motorized flip mount](https://www.thorlabs.com/thorproduct.cfm?partnumber=MFF101/M) (**M1**) holding a [protected silver mirrors](https://www.thorlabs.com/thorproduct.cfm?partnumber=PF05-03-P01) directly after the infrared laser output to highcheck laser for coupling into the optical fiber.
 Alternatively, you can use a [beam splitter](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=6208&pn=BS033) to use the laser source on both setups simultaneously.
 If this is possible depends on the laser power that you require on the different systems.
+*	Position the half wave plate and the polarizor
+*   Insure laser safety in the room and wear [laser safety glasses](https://www.thorlabs.com/thorproduct.cfm?partnumber=LG3) to protect your eyes!
+*   Prepare the power meter
+*   Switch on the laser and rotate the wave plate to lower the laser power until you interrupt totally the laser.
+*   increase again slowly the laser power until you start to see the laser spot onto the IR detection card
+*   Close the laser shutter
 *   Position the two [protected silver mirrors](https://www.thorlabs.com/thorproduct.cfm?partnumber=PF05-03-P01) (**M2 & M3**) mounted in [kinematic mirror mounts](https://www.thorlabs.com/thorproduct.cfm?partnumber=POLARIS-K05#ad-image-0).
 A good distance between these two mirrors is about 20cm.
 With these two mirrors you will later align the laser with the fiber axis.
 Select the length of the [posts](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_ID=9079) that hold the mirrors compatible with the hight of your laser beam.
 *  Install the [longpass dichroic mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=DMLP650R) that is transparent for the infrared laser but reflects the visible spectrum .
 This will allow coupling in addition a visible laser into the same fiber.
 *	Mount the the differential **xyz-translation stage** ([MAX313D/M](https://www.thorlabs.com/thorproduct.cfm?partnumber=MAX313D/M#ad-image-0)) at about 20cm distance of mirror M3.
 This stage will allow to position the fiber outlet precisely into the focal point of the coupling lens.